Japanese Home Cooking Class in Tokyo. YUCa's Food & Lifestyle Media from Japan

 Read More

-Chirashizushi (Chirashi Sushi)
+Chirashizushi (Garnished Sushi)

 The 3rd of March is the traditional and representative spring event day called “Hinamatsuri” in Japan.
 In this video, I introduce how to make 2 kinds Chirashizushi (Scattered sushi).
 One for adults with using fresh seafoods and the other for kids with using cooked ingredients.